sugarlabs/sugar-docs/contributing.md

 2. leave a blank line after the summary;
 3. explain the problem that is solved, unless the summary makes it obvious;
 4. when the problem was introduced by a previous commit, mention the hash;
-5. when the problem is in an issue ticket, add "Fixes #1234", and the ticket may be closed automatically; and
+5. when the problem is in an issue or ticket, add "Fixes #1234";
-6. avoid mentioning GitHub or other pull-requests, as these are not kept in git,
+6. avoid mentioning GitHub or other pull-requests, as these are not kept in git; and
+7. avoid mentioning any contest tasks or mentors; use the pull-request instead.

 Make one or more commits and push the branch to your repository;